zeta1999/difference_digest/README.md

 In this example (if the two tables had been on separate, remote databases), downloading both sets of ~10,000,000 rows to a single host to do a row-by-row comparison would have required transferring 153MB of data.

 Using difference digests, the amount of data transferred is proportional to the number of differences.
-In this case, with 100 differences, this comparison would only require transferring only 254KB of data.
+In this case, with 100 differences, this comparison would require transferring only 254KB of data.

 In this example, difference digests reduced data transfer by 99.9%!